laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 CMD sleep 1h
 </pre>

-All needed dependencies for our simple Java app are provided in the SDK or fetched by Gradle, so the only thing we have to do to compile our project is taking a small Java SDK image and adding all our files to the image.
+All needed dependencies for our simple Java app are provided in the SDK or are fetched by Gradle, so the only thing we have to do to compile our project is taking a small Java SDK image and adding all our files to the image.
 Then we let it sleep for an hour.

 Wait, what?